CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Back when espresso was made with steam it probably was.
 The high steam temperature over-extracted the coffee and produced bitter flavors, and the quality of the coffee probably didn’t help much.
 But today, it’s a different story.
 Espresso is rarely a bitter beverage.
 Today’s high-quality Italian-style blends are rich and often chocolaty.
 There’s a whole new world of options like single-origin and high altitude coffees with fruit, floral, and berry notes, so there are plenty of options to choose from to avoid any bitter coffee.

 Next up is the perception that espresso is loaded with caffeine.

 According to the National Coffee Association, a shot of espresso contains 30 to 50 milligrams.
 Compared to an 8-ounce cup of regular coffee which has 65 to 120 milligrams.
 So the caffeine in espresso is more concentrated but at typical serving sizes, there’s usually more caffeine in a cup of drip coffee.

 Our last misconception is that espresso is a type of coffee or a bean variety.

 To clear this up, you will see espresso on the labels of some beans, especially on bean blends, but espresso is a brewing methodand not a particular type of coffee.

-However, we should not that espresso can be made from any coffee bean.
-In fact, the trend in recent years has been more exotic varieties as the espresso drinking world moves away from the traditional dark roasted bean blends and into medium roast coffees featuring distinct flavors as is the case with single-origin beans, shade-grown, and high altitude coffees which grow slower and concentrate more flavor in the bean.
+However, we should note that espresso can be made from any coffee bean.
+In fact, the trend in recent years has been more exotic varieties as the espresso drinking world moves away from the traditional dark roasted bean blends and into medium roast coffees featuring distinct flavors, as is the case with single-origin beans, shade-grown, and high altitude coffees which grow slower and concentrate more flavor in the bean.